daniel-j-guenther/daniel-j-guenther.github.io/README.md

 [![Watch the video](https://d1vwxdpzbgdqj.cloudfront.net/assets/mit-dsml/certificate-17c52a003472c4ada8ad2db72f4d162ee3146b1e83a14d68716785fb500f03bc.png)](https://youtu.be/vt5fpE0bzSY)

-**I plan to use this project as an oportunity establish the necessary mechanisms that will help me generate the required savings needed to afford the Enrollment and Ancillary fees.**
+*I see this project as an oportunity to establish much needed funding mechanisms to afford the above Enrollment and Ancillary fees.*

 ## [ Project Management ]